khiron/mandelbrot_app/README.md

 python run_app.py
 ```

-Use the mouse scroll wheel to zoom in and out of the Mandelbrot set.
+Use the mouse left click to re-center the display on a location on the screen.
+Use teh zoom-in and zoom-out buttons to change the zoom.

 ### Testing